overmind-core/overmind-python/README.md

-# Overmind Python Client
+# Overmind Client

-A Python client for the Overmind API that provides easy access to AI provider endpoints with policy enforcement.
+A client for the Overmind API that provides easy access to AI provider endpoints with policy enforcement.

 ## Features